Cactaceae

 Strombocactus disciformis

 Gray-green spherical cactus to 5″ in diameter.
 12-18 spirally arranged ribs divided into unusual rhomboid tubercles, each bearing 1-5 delicate white spines to 2/3″ long.
 Creamy white flowers appear in summer.
 In habitat these plants often grow flattened or disc like but lose this characteristic in cultivation.
 Native to the Hidalgo and Queretaro, Mexico where the plants are only found growing on steep calcerous cliffs.
-Highly valued by collectors and extremely slow growing.
+Highly valued by collectors and extremely slow growing from tiny seed.
 Treat like Turbinicarpus in cultivation.
 Z9b

 Genus Trichocereus

-Large genus of some 50-80+ species native to Ecuador, Peru, Bolivia, Argentina and Chile.
-Recently merged with the closely related genus Echinopsis, leading to great confusion.
+Large genus of some 50–80+ species native to the Andes of Ecuador, Peru, Bolivia, Argentina and Chile.
+Several decades ago merged with the closely related genus Echinopsis, then recently segregated again to Trichocereus but with questionable changes, leading to great confusion.
+In many ways this genus is a perfect case study in the absurd modern trends in armchair taxonomy.
 Here we recognize Trichocereus as a distinct genus, variable in size and form; sometimes low growing multi-branching colonies, others large candelabra-like stands to imposing tree-like giants.
 All produce large funnel shaped flowers that are often sweetly scented.
 These magnificent flowers are either white and nocturnal or multi-colored and diurnal.
 The fruits are edible and quite delicious.
-Cuttings are often planted as living fences throughout South America.
+Often mistakenly thought of as sun baked desert plants, many of these species are in fact integral members of forest ecosystems- from Prosopis and Anadenanthera dry forests to Polylepis cloudforests.
+The oldest depiction of a succulent plant (and possibly of its propagation) is an anthropomorphic being carrying a rooted Trichocereus cutting at the 3000 year old temple of Chavin de Huantar in the central Peruvian Andes.
+Today cuttings are often planted as living fences throughout South America.
 Flower petals and the inner flesh of most species are excellent external remedies for wounds and burns much like Aloe vera.
-Cut stems of some species are traditionally used to “purify” water.
-All are relatively fast growing, easy from seed and fairly cold tolerant.
+Cut stems of some species are traditionally used to “purify” water and in some regions made into an esteemed shampoo.
+All are relatively fast growing, easy from seed and fairly cold and wet tolerant.
 Increasingly popular as hardy landscape specimens.
+Trichocereus provide some of the best long lived grafting stocks.
 For optimal growth provide a rich well-drained soil, plenty of horizontal root room, bright light and regular water and nutrients during Spring and Summer.
-Trichocereus provide some of the best long lived grafting stocks.
-We are now involved in a long term interdisciplenary field study of the ethnobotany, distribution and taxonomy of these cacti.
-See the Andean Collections section for our wild seed accessions.
+In habitat Trichocereus occur with a diverse array of companion plants and we encourage you to try growing them with some of these commonly associated Andean species: Peperomia galioides, Ephedra americana, Siphocampylus tupaeformis, Sedum spp., Echeveria spp., Puya spp., Agave cordillerensis, Mutisia acuminata, Furcraea spp., Baccharis spp., Bomarea spp., Calceolaria spp., Anadenanthera colubrina, etc. For a number of years we have been involved in a long term interdisciplenary field study of the ethnobotany, ecology, distribution and taxonomy of these cacti.
+All BK numbers are from our wild seed accessions.
+Purchase of plants helps to fund ongoing research.
 Subscribe to our Rare Plant List ($5 for 4 issues) for additional offerings of specimens, rarities, and new hybrids.
-For our largest selection of Trichocereus see our paper catalog.
+For our largest selection of Trichocereus see our paper catalog or email for a pdf list.

 Note on cuttings – We send rooted cuttings whenever available, otherwise cuttings are unrooted.
 Plants over 6″ can not be sent potted.
 We often have larger size cuttings than those listed, please inquire. *Plants marked with an asterisk are large, heavy and have special shipping charges.
 We will bill you whatever the actual shipping costs for these plants + an additional $5 packaging and handling fee on the total order.